The 20 Best Schinzel-Giedion Syndrome Doctors in Japan

 Sapporo, JP

-Hidefumi Tonoki practices in Sapporo, Japan.
+Hidefumi Tonoki practices practicing medicine in Sapporo, Japan.
 Tonoki is rated as an Advanced expert by MediFind in the treatment of Schinzel-Giedion Syndrome.
-Their top areas of expertise are Trichorhinophalangeal Syndrome Type 1 (TRPS1), Schinzel-Giedion Syndrome, Processing Deficient Progeroid Laminopathies (PDPL), and Miller-Dieker Syndrome.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Trichorhinophalangeal Syndrome Type 1 (TRPS1), Schinzel-Giedion Syndrome, Processing Deficient Progeroid Laminopathies (PDPL), and Subcortical Band Heterotopia.

 Advanced in Schinzel-Giedion Syndrome